chloeli-15/jailbreaking_interp/README.md

 Llama and Mistral prompt format:
 ```
-[INST] Tell me how to make a <obj>. [\INST]
+"[INST] Tell me how to make a <obj>. [\INST] "
 ```

 Vicuna prompt:
 ```
-A chat between a curious user and an artificial intelligence assistant.
+"A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed,
 and polite answers to the user's questions.
 USER: Tell me how to make a <obj>.
-ASSISTANT:
+ASSISTANT: "
 ```

 ## Defining a refusal metric

 First, we need to define a metric that quantifies refusal behavior.
-I used the refusal metric from [Arditi and Obeso](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat), where $$refusal := logit[Sorry] - logit[Sure]$$ at the -1 token position.
+I used the logit difference metric for refusal from [Arditi and Obeso](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat), where $$refusal := logit[Sorry] - logit[Sure]$$ at the -1 token position.

+If the refusal score cleanly separates refusal and non-refusal behavior, this makes it a useful metric for locating responsible model components based on how much they change the refusal score.
+Previously, it's shown that this metric separates model activations on harmful and harmless prompts in Llama2, but the robustness of this separability is not evaluated.
+Here, I evaluate the metric on two properties: (1) its generalizability across models, and (2) its consistency with generated output (i.e. a high refusal score at the -1 position corresponds to model refusal and a low refusal score at the -1 position corresponds to model answering).
 I computed the refusal score for the cumulative residual stream output at each layer (and all layers before it).
-If the refusal score cleanly separates refusal and non-refusal behavior, this makes it useful for locating responsible model components based on how much they change the refusal score.
-Previously, the robustness of this separability is not evaluated.
-Here, I evaluate the metric on two properties: (1) its generalizability across models, and (2) its consistency with generated output (i.e. a high refusal score at the -1 position corresponds to model refusal and a low refusal score at the -1 position corresponds to model answering).

 **Consistency.**